 The data show that all 17 pupils or 100%, can recognize capital and small letter names, which indicates that every pupil has fully developed this basic reading skill.
 This demonstrates strong alphabet familiarity, a foundational aspect of early literacy.
 In terms of recognizing letter sounds capital, only 15 pupils or 88.24% were able to identify both capital and small letter sounds, while 2 pupils struggled with this skill.
 It emphasized that there are 2 pupils needs close supervision to master the skill.
 The difficulty in recognizing letter sounds may be attributed to several factors, such as limited phonemic awareness, less exposure to oral reading activities at home, or lack of individualized support during literacy instruction.
 It is also possible that these pupils may not have fully developed auditory discrimination skills, which are essential for associating sounds with letters.

-4. Table 4-Significant Difference Between the Reading Performance of the Participants When Grouped According to their Profile.
+4. Table 4.
+Significant Difference Between the Reading Performance of the Participants When Grouped According to their Profile.